 The tax shield is based on your conjugal status and family income.
-You can claim it if you were resident in Québec on December 31, 2017, and you (or your spouse, if applicable) are entitled to the tax credit for childcare expenses, the work premium or the adapted work premium.
+You may be entitled to it for 2021 if you were resident in Québec on December 31, 2021, and you (or your spouse, if applicable) are entitled to the tax credit for childcare expenses, the work premium or the adapted work premium.
 You must, however, meet the following requirements:

-- your eligible work income for 2017 is greater than that for 2016 (based on your income tax returns for each of those years); or
+- your eligible work income for 2021 is greater than that for 2020 (based on your income tax returns for each of those years).

-- your net family income (the total of the amounts on line 275 of your and your spouse's 2017 income tax return) is greater than that for 2016, and
+- your net family income (the total of the amounts on line 275 of your and your spouse's 2021 income tax returns) is greater than that for 2020, and

 If you would rather calculate the amount yourself, complete form TP-1029.BF-V, Tax Shield.
 Do not enclose the form with your return, but keep it for your files.